ARM-Synergy/tracer-mip/README.md

 ### Goals

 1. Quantify the inter-model spread in representation of aerosol-convection interactions (ACI), identify model deficiencies, and measure model performance.
 2. Examine factors/processes leading to the model biases and large model spread, both of which were less emphasized in the previous ACPC-MIP.
 This effort will ultimately help reduce the ACI uncertainty.

+### Hypotheses

+1. The different representations of condensation and ice microphysics are a major source of  inter-model spread, thus, leading to the main model differences in the simulation of ACI.
+2. The models that reproduce the observed cases and employ explicit calculation of condensation give qualitatively consistent ACI effects, particularly for the effect of ultrafine particles.

 ## Model Inputs